Go straight to the content

 Importance and rise of ground fighting

-I personally practiced karate (Wado Ryu), boxing, kickboxing, and ITF Taekwon-Do.
-When I was a teenager, the first UFCs were organized, and the legendary Fred Royers was still writing for the budo magazine Zendokan.
-Downloading or streaming wasn't an option, so I tried to find the videotapes of UFC 1, 2, and 3 wherever I could.
+I have personally practiced Karate (Wado Ryu), boxing, kickboxing, and ITF Taekwon-do.
+When I was a teenager, the first UFCs were organized and the legendary Fred Royers still wrote for the budo magazine Zendokan.
+Downloading or streaming was not an option, so wherever I could, I tried to find the video tapes of UFC 1, 2, and 3.

-The world was shocked by what many of the practitioners of these styles already knew: ground fighting and its associated techniques should not be underestimated!
-Judo had been popular for years before, but seemed soft compared to the harder styles emerging, such as Thai boxing and kickboxing.
-Suddenly, however, the world was able to see the effectiveness of judo, wrestling, and jiu-jitsu (BJJ).
-Meanwhile, decades have passed, and the best fighters are trained in multiple fighting styles and distances.
+The world was shocked by what many practitioners of those styles already knew: ground fighting and the associated techniques should not be underestimated!
+Judo had been popular for years but seemed soft compared to the harder styles that emerged, such as Thai boxing and kickboxing.
+However, the world suddenly saw the effectiveness of judo, wrestling, and jiu-jitsu (BJJ).
+We are now several decades further, and the best fighters are trained in multiple fighting styles and ranges.

 Judo and wrestling are an excellent foundation for children

-This is a separate article, so we won't delve into the most effective fighting style ever, as this was about suitable martial arts for children.
-However, we can conclude from the previous two paragraphs, and say with certainty, that it's incredibly beneficial for your child to start with a ground combat sport like judo and wrestling.
-Ideally, combine these fighting styles with standing combat sports like boxing and kickboxing, or traditional martial arts like karate or taekwon-do.
+This is an article in itself, so we will not go further into the most effective fighting style ever, as this was about suitable martial arts for children.
+However, we can conclude from the two paragraphs above and say with certainty that it is enormously good for your child to start with a "ground" martial art like judo and wrestling.
+The best approach is to combine these fighting styles with standing martial arts like boxing and kickboxing or traditional martial arts like Karate or Taekwon-do.

-Proponents of grappling and wrestling will argue the following text, and there's actually a lot to be said for that!
+Supporters of grappling and wrestling will argue the text below, and there is actually a lot to be said for it!

-"Children should really start wrestling.
-Young children are usually not mature enough to know when to hold back from hitting, and they can get into trouble at school if they start hitting or kicking other children."
+"Children should actually start with a wrestling art.
+Young children are usually not mature enough to know when to hold back from hitting and can get into trouble at school if they start hitting or kicking other children."

-A bit lame, but I'd like to add that this obviously also applies to sports like grappling, judo, and wrestling.
-Throwing another child on their back won't be appreciated at school either.
+A bit of a cliché, but I want to add that this obviously also applies to sports like grappling, judo, and wrestling.
+Throwing another child onto their back would also not be appreciated at school.

-Over the years that I've trained or taught in various gyms, I've been impressed by the professionalism of judo compared to many other fighting styles.
+In the years I have trained or taught at various gyms, I have been impressed by the professionalism of judo compared to many other fighting styles.

-Most judo instructors have undergone thorough training, and the relatively large judo federation (JBN) provides the necessary knowledge regarding pedagogy and didactics.
-Fortunately, there were also organized teacher training programs in taekwondo, and kickboxing has also seen significant developments in this area in recent years.
+Most judo instructors have undergone thorough training, and the relatively large federation (JBN) provides the necessary knowledge regarding pedagogy and didactics.
+Fortunately, Taekwondo also had organized teacher training, and kickboxing has experienced many developments in this area in recent years.

 Which martial arts are most suitable for children?